 You are at a restaurant.
 A woman sitting at the next table snapped her fingers and yelled at the waiter,

 “Hey, you brought the wrong dish.
-You’re such a bad waiter.
+Why are you not listening?
 Now go and get me the right dish.
 NOW.”

 What would you think of this person?

 “Hey, I told you not to do this.
-You’re such a bad boy.
-Now go and take a time-out.
+Why are you not listening?
+Go and take a time-out.
 NOW.”

-See the irony?
+See the irony in these two examples?
 Why is there such a big difference in how we treat others compared to how we treat our children?